freeny-afk/Project-analisys-bckplusfrnt/README.md

 This repo was used by an enthusiastic team of guys: Airat as analytics, Artemii as teamlead, Naimjonn as pentester and Artem as frontend dev.
-We appreciate, that MIT team game is laying in an open-source repo, so as our HUGE thanks only we can do is to place the [contribution link](https://www.buymeacoffee.com/skyoffice) first of all.
+We appreciate, that kevinshen56714 team game is laying in an open-source repo, so as our HUGE thanks only we can do is to place the [contribution link](https://www.buymeacoffee.com/skyoffice) first of all.
 This project is STILL licensed under MIT.

 ## How to start?